The Less You Depend, The More You Learn: Synthesizing Novel Views from Sparse, Unposed Images with Minimal 3D Knowledge: The Less You Depend, The More You Learn

 \section{The Less You Depend, The More You Learn}

 In this section, we present our analysis to validate the hypothesis that \textit{the less you depend, the more you learn}.
-Specifically, \textit{the less you depend} refers to reducing reliance on 3D knowledge in methodology design, including 3D inductive bias and camera poses for input views.
+Specifically, \textit{the less you depend} refers to reducing reliance on 3D knowledge in methodology design, including explicit scene structure and camera pose annotations.
 Meanwhile, \textit{the more you learn} refers to scalability, which is defined as how performance improves as the amount of training data increases.
 By examining the relationship between performance and data quantity for different methods, we find the performance of methods that requires less 3D knowledge accelerates more as data scales.

-We first choose the RealEstate10K benchmark~\cite{zhou2018stereo} for our comparisons, which is one of the largest open-source datasets for generalizable novel view synthesis, containing multi-view imagery from over 70K scenes.
-We construct subsets of the RealEstate10K dataset at four different scales (little, medium, large, and full, as shown in Table~\ref{tbl_division}) to assess method scalability by examining how performance varies across these different data scales.
-Note that a consistent test set is used for performance evaluation across all experiments.
+\paragraph{Dataset} While our experiments are conducted across diverse datasets~\cite{zhou2018stereo,ling2024dl3dv,liu2021infinite,deitke2023objaverse}, as explained later in Section~\ref{sec_3_3}, we select the RealEstate10K dataset~\cite{zhou2018stereo} as the representative to introduce our experimental setup, which contains real-world imagery over 70K scenes.
+To evaluate scalability, we create four training subsets of increasing size (little, medium, large, and full, summarized in Table~\ref{tbl_division}), while using a single, consistent test set for all evaluations to ensure fair comparison.

-An overview comparison results are shown in Figure~\ref{fig_scalability} to highlight the different scalability for state-of-the-art methods.
-We select representative methods that span different levels of reliance on 3D inductive biases and vary in problem settings for our comparisons.
-For {\posedSetting} setting, we choose MVSplat~\cite{chen2024mvsplat} as a bias-driven method and LVSM~\cite{jin2025lvsm} as a bias-free method.
-For {\posedTargetSetting} setting, we select NoPoSplat~\cite{ye2025nopo} as the bias-driven method.
-Given the lack of bias-free solutions for {\posedTargetSetting} setting, we extend LVSM~\cite{jin2025lvsm} to this domain and develop an effective method, {\ourPosedTarget} (Posed-Target Large View Synthesis Model), with its detailed implementation provided in Appendix~\ref{app_impl} for clarity.
-We include {\ourPosedTarget} as a representative bias-free solution in {\posedTargetSetting} setting comparison to further enhance the comprehensiveness of our analysis.
+\paragraph{Representative Methods} We select methods that span different levels of scene structural biases and vary in problem settings to represent different dependencies on 3D knowledge.
+In the \emph{\posedSetting} setting, we contrast the structural bias-driven MVSplat~\cite{chen2024mvsplat} with the bias-free LVSM~\cite{jin2025lvsm}.
+In the \emph{\posedTargetSetting} setting, we select NoPoSplat~\cite{ye2025nopo} as the bias-driven representative.
+As no established bias-free method exists in the \emph{\posedTargetSetting} setting, we simply adapt LVSM for this setting to further enhance the comprehensiveness of our analysis, denoting it as {\ourPosedTarget}.
+We leave adaptation details in Appendix~\ref{app_impl} to maintain the flow of our main analysis.